2026 CRTF supervisor list2025-08-04T15:11:41+00:00

 Are you interested?
 Contact Amanda by email.

 Are you interested?
-Contact Marco by email.
+Contact Paulo by email.

 Are you interested?
 Contact Charlotte by email.

-My group focuses on understanding cancer resistance and normal tissue toxicities to radiation and drug combinations with a focus of gastrointestinal GI malignancies.
+My group focuses on understanding cancer resistance and normal tissue toxicities to radiation and drug combinations with a focus of gastrointestinal (GI) malignancies.

-My team includes clinicians and scientists and I have supervised >15 students (clinicians, physicists and biologists).
+My team includes clinicians and scientists and I have supervised >20 students (clinicians, physicists and biologists).
 The project will involve developing biology, physics and computational skills that will inform next radiation clinical trials.

 Are you interested?
 Contact Maria by email.